Project Pop

 Project Pop is an Indonesian comedic co-ed group from Bandung.
 Founded in 1996 as a younger generation of P-Project, they distinguished themselves by writing original music.
 Their first album, Bakpia vs Lumpia was a commercial and critical failure, but beginning with their 2000 album Tu Wa Ga Pat they found mainstream success.
 Drawing on current musical trends when writing their songs, they have done songs in pop, dangdut, soul, rock, house, and rap.
-As of 2017, they have released nine albums.
+As of 2024, they have released eleven albums.